 Cooker hood Lamp Holders: which hold the light bulbs in the cooker hood

 Bulbs: There are many different types of bulbs used on cooker hoods.
-Most common are 20w halogen bulbs and 40w standard ES bulbs.
+Most common are 20w halogen bulbs and 40w standard ES bulbs and now LED lighting.

-Control switch or PCB: this controls the speed of the motor and the lights usually
+Control switch or PCB: this controls the speed of the motor and the lights.

 Luxair's cooker hoods have an additional power board for the motor or, a remote control board and a switch electronic control at the front panel but they're best left to qualified electricians to install.

-You can also get remote motor cooker hoods and, again, our advice would be not to mess with it, get someone that knows about this type of cooker hood to repair it for you as it's much harder.
+You can also get remote motor cooker hoods and, again, our advice would be not to mess with it, Call our service line to have one of our engineers to sort it. email@example.com 01765 641888 or our contact page CONTACT

 Poor Airflow Or Extraction